 “It’s not natural”

 Neither are cars and retirement homes.
-In the good old days when humans used horses to travel and the old and sick would perish to make way for the fittest.
+In the good old days humans used horses to travel and the old and sick would perish to make way for the fittest.
 Some scholars even argue monogamy is unnatural.
 How many of these things do proponents of this argument which to cut out of society?
 Of course, these people probably don’t realize how faulty their reasoning is.
 After all, I am sure many of the people who use the argument have no attraction to other races, and therefore assume that it is natural for them to feel that way.

 This also brings up the question of why they view it as unnatural.
 I grew up with interracial couples in my family, among my cousins, aunts etc. By the time I was ten I viewed interracial coupling as natural.
 However, I realize my experience is not an objective truth.
 People who grow up with racially or ethnically homogenous families will be more likely to see an interracial coupling as unnatural if they have rarely experienced it themselves.
 Especially if their family also actively discourages or criticizes such relationships.